 1. Search and obtain an internship from an organization that meets your aspirations and is within the guidelines of this syllabus.
 2. Bring the official offer letter to the Econ/Bus/Fin Internship Supervisor to initiate the review and approval process.
 3. Complete all of the paperwork and submit the documents with appropriate signatures to the Registrar before the deadlines.
 4. Complete the course requirements and receive credit.
 Congratulations!

 1. Internship Request for Approval Form

-2. Department of Economics and Business Internship Agreement
+2. Department of Economics, Business and Finance Internship Agreement

 3. Acknowledgement of Responsibilities and Waiver of Liability Form